zenengeo/github-auto-release-action/README.md

 "Required"
 (Default uses the workflow's Github token)
 A Github token used to perform query and release operation on the repository.
+When needing to trigger another workflow that is triggered by a tag push, then specify a personal access token.

 ### `dry-run`